AdewaleTolani/AdewaleTolani/README.md

 ## Hi there 👋

-I am Adewale Tolani
-I am a Data Analyst
+I am Adewale Tolani and I am a Data Analyst

 Here are some ideas to get you started: